danielharrell/SumLect2015/Lost_Idea_LA.md

-Scott Buchanan did in the first catalog of the New Program, on behalf of a traditional conception of liberal arts, that these were "the arts of apprehending, understanding, and knowing the truth."[^Buchanan] Here are recent two examples, both from blogposts of Chris Nelson, of what we say instead:
+Scott Buchanan did in the first catalog of the New Program, on behalf of a traditional conception of liberal arts, that these were "the arts of apprehending, understanding, and knowing the truth."[^Buchanan] What we say instead is self-consciously Socratic; I give two recent examples of this, one from a blogpost of Chris Nelson; the other from an address given by a recent St. John's graduate:

 > Liberal education is the best and quickest way to become comfortable not knowing.
 By mastering a range of subject